A pedagogical history of compactness: Possible motivations for compactness

-To prove his theorem, Weierstrass built on the work of Bolzano, who had proved back in 1817 the following:
+Fr\'{e}chet, who defined sequential compactness in his 1906 thesis, said that his definition came from his desire to generalize this theorem to abstract topological spaces~\cite[p.
+244]{tay1}.
+Weierstrass's theorem owes its essential ideas to Bolzano in 1817, who working in relative isolation, both politically and mathematically, in Bohemia, remarkably stated and proved the following:

-\begin{lem}[Bolzano]If a property $M$ does not apply to {\em all} values of a variable quantity $x$, but to {\em all} those that are {\em smaller} than a certain $u$, there is always a quantity $U$ which is the greatest of those of which it can be asserted that all smaller $x$ possess the property $M$~\cite[p.
-150]{russ}. \end{lem}
+\begin{lem}[Bolzano]If a property $M$ does not apply to all values of a variable quantity $x$, but to all those that are {\em smaller} than a certain $u$, there is always a quantity $U$ which is the greatest of those of which it can be asserted that all smaller $x$ possess the property $M$.\footnote{From the original German: Wenn eine Eigenschaft $M$ nicht allen Werthen einer ver\"{a}nderlichen Gr\"{o}sse $x$, wohl aber allen, die kleiner sind, als ein gewisser $u$, zuk\"{o}mmt: so gibt es allemahl eine Gr\"{o}sse $U$, welche die gr\"{o}sste derjenigen ist, von denen behauptet werden kann, dass alle kleineren $x$ die Eigenschaft $M$ besitzen.~\cite[p.
+41]{bolz}} \end{lem}

-This lemma, known today as the greatest lower bound property for real numbers (any subset of the real line which is bounded below has a greatest lower bound~\cite[p.
-426]{pier}), was used by Bolzano to prove the Intermediate Value Theorem: if $f$ is continuous on $[a,b]$ with $f(a)<0$ and $f(b)>0$ , then for some $x$ between $a$ and $b$, $f(x)$ will be exactly $0$\footnote{There is an error in the proof of the Intermediate Value Theorem, namely that to prove a limit exists, Bolzano assumes a limit to exist.
-Nonetheless, most of the ideas in this paper are correct, and the paper quite sophisticated for its time.
-See~\cite{kitc} for an insightful analysis.}.
+This lemma, today called the greatest lower bound property for real numbers, was somewhat of a breakthrough in the conceptualization of real numbers.
+The proof of this lemma provided the first real account of the limiting process, and was used to prove what we now call the Intermediate Value Theorem: if $f$ is continuous on $[a,b]$ with $f(a)<0$ and $f(b)>0$, then for some $x$ between $a$ and $b$, $f(x)$ will be exactly $0$.

+The idea behind Bolzano's proof of the lemma was to use interval bisection, that is to narrow in on the least upper bound by throwing away points of the set that were below it.
+This iterative process was essentially the same process used in Weierstrass's proof of the maximum value theorem (see ~\cite[p.953]{klin}).
 In particular, Bolzano's lemma allowed Weierstrass to prove that every bounded infinite set of real numbers has a limit point.
-And it is this property that Fr\'{e}chet used when he generalized Weierstrass's theorem to abstract spaces.
+It is this property that Fr\'{e}chet used when he generalized Weierstrass's theorem to abstract spaces.
 We now know this property as the {\em Bolzano-Weierstrass property}, or {\em limit-point compactness}.

-While Bolzano and Weierstrass were trying to characterize properties of the real line in terms of sequences, other mathematicians, such as Borel and Lebesgue were trying to characterize it in terms of open covers.
-Borel proved the following in his 1894 thesis:
+While Bolzano and Weierstrass were trying to characterize properties of the real line in terms of sequences, other mathematicians, such as Borel and Lebesgue, were trying to characterize it in terms of open covers.
+Borel proved the following lemma in his 1894 thesis: